FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions

 \subsubsection{Layer Activation Analysis}

 We compare the activations for each convolutional layer between \source\ and \target\ models, as a four-step process.
-(1) We extract the layer activation tensors of both \source\ and \target\ by performing inference using the \textit{TVM Debugger}~\cite{tvm_debugger} and its Python API to load the ONNX models to TVM.
-The TVM debugger generates the complete model graph and parameters in compile time, while also gathering layer activations for a specific input.
-(2) To identify when activation mismatches between \source\ and \target\ indicate a potential problem, we first determine the distribution of differences in activations between \source\ and \target, per layer, for images where the conversion worked as expected, i.e. same output labels between \source\ and \target\ models.
-We treat differences in activations between \source\ and \target\ for these correct images as acceptable differences.
-The values for acceptable differences are treated as the expected difference in distribution of activations for correct conversions.
-We have such an expected distribution of activation differences per layer, and more specifically per tensor element per layer between \source\ and \target.
+(1) We extract two equally sized sets of images from the test dataset: one for \emph{similar} images (images that produce the same top label prediction across \source\ and \target), and one for \emph{dissimilar} images (images with different labels between \source\ and \target).
+We then extract the layer activation tensors of both sets by loading the \source\ and \target\ ONNX models to TVM and performing inference using the \textit{TVM Debugger}~\cite{tvm_debugger}.
+The TVM debugger generates the complete model graph and parameters at compile time, while also gathering layer activations for each input.
+Using these activations and the \source\ ONNX model, we then utilize the \texttt{LAYER\_ANALYSIS} function, shown in Algorithm~\ref{alg:layer-analysis}.
+This function takes as input the original source ONNX model (used to iterate the matching layer activations for both \source and \target), as well as the activations for the sets of similar and dissimilar images for both \source and \target (contained in parameters \texttt{sim\_acts} and \texttt{diss\_acts}).
+It also utilizes the \texttt{List} module, responsible for list length check and sorting operations, and the Kruskal-Wallis parametric test (\texttt{KWTest}).
+(2) To identify when activation mismatches between \source\ and \target\ indicate a potential problem, we first extract the differences in activations between \source\ and \target, per element within each layer, for the set of similar images and store these differences in a set, \texttt{sim\_diff} in lines $8$ and $9$ of Algorithm~\ref{alg:layer-analysis}.
+We treat differences in activations between \source\ and \target\ for these similar images as acceptable differences and we use it to estimate the expected difference in distribution of activations for correct conversions.